 Because we are a commission-free exchange, we’re not constantly siphoning funds out of the liquidty pool in the form of commissions to pay for market makers or other operational costs of running an exchange.

-There’s currently no exchange out there whose interests are as aligned with their traders.
-Any exchange using the commission-fee model, giving preferential treatment to whale holders and institutional traders, is actively against the interests of the rest of its traders.
+There’s currently no exchange out there whose interests are as aligned with their Betfair Traders.
+Any exchange using the commission-fee model, giving preferential treatment to whale holders and institutional Betfair Traders, is actively against the interests of the rest of its Betfair Traders.

 As our CEO Adam Todd explains:

 “Because we’re not constantly siphoning money out of the liquidity pool in the form of commissions and other hidden charges.
-That money stays within the exchange ecosystem where instead it is won by the successful traders.”
+That money stays within the exchange ecosystem where instead it is won by the successful Betfair Traders.”